Azure/batch-shipyard/docs/12-batch-shipyard-configuration-global.md

 * (required) `storage_account_settings` is a link to the alias of the storage account specified, in this case, it is `mystorageaccount`.
-Batch shipyard requires a storage account for storing metadata in order to execute across a distributed environment.
+Batch shipyard requires a *general purpose* type of storage account for storing metadata in order to execute across a distributed environment.
+The restriction for a general purpose storage account only applies to this account for Batch Shipyard metadata.
+Additional storage accounts (of varying types) can be specified in the credentials configuration file and referenced where appropriate.
 * (optional) `storage_entity_prefix` property is used as a generic qualifier to prefix storage containers (blob containers, tables, queues) with.
 If not specified, defaults to `shipyard`.